 - adding social pressure by telling people about the decision to quit

 - avoiding triggers, such as drinking alcohol or visiting specific places

 - being realistic about how long quitting can take

 - taking up new hobbies and keeping busy

 - spending more time with friends who do not use nicotine

-Nicotine withdrawal symptoms can be uncomfortable and may feel overwhelming at times, particularly in the first week.
-Some people relapse because of this or are afraid of trying to quit.
+A person may find nicotine withdrawal symptoms uncomfortable and feel overwhelmed at times, particularly in the first week after quitting.
+Some people return to smoking because of this or are afraid of trying to quit.

-But many people successfully overcome the challenge of nicotine withdrawal because of the benefits of quitting.
-Sometimes it can take a few tries before a person kicks the habit for good.
+However, many people successfully overcome the challenges of nicotine withdrawal to achieve the multiple health benefits of quitting.
+It is important not to give up, as it can take a few tries before a person kicks the habit for good.